-Statutory law (continued) • noted in the same statute that describes ing statute.
-Penal Code Sections 18 and hose offenses without a specific Both the U.S. and the California State laws , laws written after the fact to pu place and was not illegal at the time of must have been enacted before the all nish an action that has already taken of commission.
-In other words, the law Codes Statutory law is recorded in the various state, county, or municipal codes .
+Statutory law (continued)

+Punishments for a crime are usually noted in the same statute that describes the criminal act itself, or in an adjoining statute.
+Penal Code Sections 18 and 19 also provide for punishments for those offenses without a specific punishment.

+Both the U.S. and the California State Constitutions prohibit ex post facto laws, laws written after the fact to punish an action that has already taken place and was not illegal at the time of commission.
+In other words, the law must have been enacted before the alleged criminal act took place.

+Codes

+Statutory law is recorded in the various state, county, or municipal codes.
 State codes include all current statutes enacted by the state legislature.
 County and municipal codes include all current ordinances (statutes) enacted by a county or city.
 Statutes are arranged systematically in the codes for easy reference.

-The California codes most likely to be encountered by law enforcement officers are: Penal Code Vehicle Code Welfare and Institutions Code Health and Safety Code Evidence Code Business and Professions Code Education Code Government Code Fish and Game Code California Code of Regulations Continued on next page
+The California codes most likely to be encountered by law enforcement officers are:

+- Penal Code

+- Vehicle Code

+- Welfare and Institutions Code

+- Health and Safety Code

+- Evidence Code

+- Business and Professions Code

+- Education Code

+- Government Code

+- Fish and Game Code

+- California Code of Regulations